Guide to Applying for HWA Scholarships

 - The HWA and Mary Wollstonecraft Shelley Scholarships are worth $2500.
 The Dennis Etchison Young Writers Scholarship is worth $500, the Diversity Grants are worth $500 (for up to 4), and the Young Adults Write Now Endowments are worth $250 each (for up to 5).
 The Dark Poetry Scholarship is worth $1,250.
-The Rocky Wood Memorial Scholarship for Nonfiction Writing and The Scholarship From Hell offer flexible amounts.
+The Rocky Wood Memorial Scholarship for Nonfiction Writing and The Scholarship From Hell offer flexible amounts, depending on the year.

 - The winners of each Scholarship (except the Young Adults Write Now Endowment Program and The Scholarship From Hell) have two years in which to spend the funds, which may be allocated to enhance their professional horror writing career on such things as – Course fees for physical or online writing courses; Resources such as textbooks, Guides, etc.; Registration fees for writing festivals that include relevant presentations; Registration fees for one horror genre convention per year; Subscription fees to appropriate periodicals; etc. Certain exclusions also apply.
 MAY NOT BE USED FOR COLLEGE TUITION (except in the case of the Dennis Etchison Young Writers Scholarship)!

 - All applicants must use the online application forms, filling in all sections and uploading the documents requested.
 Failure to include any information may invalidate the entry

-- The winners will be announced around September 1 (except for The Scholarship From Hell, which will be announced earlier).
+- The winners will be announced around September 1 (except for The Scholarship From Hell, which will be announced at a different time).

-- This is an Annual Program of Scholarships (no individual may win more than one of these Scholarships); however the sub-committee is empowered not to award any of the Scholarships in any given year if the quality of the applicants and their submissions is deemed insufficient.
+- This is an Annual Program of Scholarships; however the sub-committee is empowered not to award any of the Scholarships in any given year if the quality of the applicants and their submissions is deemed insufficient.